pnp/sp-dev-fx-webparts/samples/react-taxonomypicker/README.md

 ```

 ## Features
-- Use [React](https://facebook.github.io/react) for using [react-taxonomypicker](https://github.com/jquintozamora/react-taxonomypicker) control inside a custom property pane (it can be used in the webpart itself too).
+- Use [React](https://facebook.github.io/react) for using [react-taxonomypicker](https://github.com/jquintozamora/react-taxonomypicker) control inside a custom property pane (it can be used in the web part itself too).
 - Use [TypeScript](https://www.typescriptlang.org) to create the custom property pane control containing the taxonomy picker control.
 - **Reacting to web part property changes**
 - Loading data for use in **custom property pane controls asynchronously** without blocking the web part